 RAZZOLI – A truly tiny island.

 BUDELLI – This is where you can spot the famous Pink Beach, whose color is due to the corals in the sand.
 To protect it, disembarking is prohibited.
-A man has lived on the island for more than 30 years and is now facing eviction.
+A man has lived on the island for more than 30 years and has now been evicted.

 SPARGI – Known for the wild boars that live on the island, it’s breathtakingly beautiful.